Skip to main content

-In recognition of the upcoming October long weekend trifecta on 4-6 October, how about we celebrate numero tres with a three-pronged list of things to do on the Northern Beaches.
-Simply choose something, or a few things, from each category and you’ll have a long weekend to long remember.
+In recognition of four glorious days from Good Friday to Easter Monday, 3-6 April, we’ve come up with a quartet of wonderful things to do on the Northern Beaches.
+Simply choose something, or a few things, from each category and you’ll have a long, long weekend to long remember.

-With beaches galore and endless blue views, the Northern Beaches will demand that your first day is a celebration of all things water.
+With beaches galore and endless blue views, the Northern Beaches will demand that one day is a celebration of all things water.

 Surf